-Final Presentation
+Final Presentation & Design Review

 The final presentation must be received by the Program Manager no later than seven days before the final event.
-Consider this to be the final submission.
 Teams will not be able to modify or resubmit their presentation after the deadline.
 The final presentations will be posted on the NFPA website for review after the Final Competition.
 These final presentations shall be submitted in electronic PPT format.
 Teams are welcome to include videos in their presentations.
 A YouTube link of any video(s) must be included in the speaker notes.
 A presentation outline and template will be provided.
 Final presentations will be given at the final event and evaluated and scored by the Industry Judges.
-Refer to the FPVC Scoring Rubric for more information on the assessment criteria.
+Refer to the FPVC Assessment Rubric for more information on the assessment criteria.
 Teams will be evaluated on progress made between Midway Review and Final Presentation:

 - 1. Vehicle construction

 - 2. Vehicle testing and improvements

 - 3. Final vehicle brought to competition

+- 4. Demonstration and understanding of regenerative braking

-- 4. Lessons learned
+- 5. Lessons learned

-- 5. Demonstration of understanding of design choices
+- 6. Demonstration of understanding of design choices